.jpg?width=1920&height=1080&scale=LIMIT_MAXSIZE)

 English

-We are looking forward to sharing some interesting fiction and non-fiction texts during this spring term.
+We are looking forward to sharing some interesting fiction and non-fiction texts during this autumn term.
 Here is an introduction to the books we will be studying together:

 We will also be working on the following: